This topic provides an overview of how the rate of FTB is calculated, and the income tests that may be applied. The topic discusses the following:

 Each time an annual rate is converted to a daily rate, the new daily rate is always rounded to the nearest cent (for example rounding amounts ending in 0.5 cents upwards to the next whole cent).
 If the daily rate before rounding is above nil and below half a cent, round up to one cent.

 After rounding, the minimum amount of FTB that can be paid is one cent per day or 14 cents per fortnight.
-Recipients receiving less than $100 a year are encouraged to claim their entitlement as a lump sum after the end of the financial year.
+Individuals receiving less than $100 a year are encouraged to claim their entitlement as a lump sum after the end of the financial year.

-The rate of FTB Part A may be calculated using Method 1 or Method 2, depending on the amount of the applicant/recipient's ATI.
+The rate of FTB Part A may be calculated using Method 1 or Method 2, depending on the amount of the individual's ATI.
 If FTB Part A is calculated using Method 1, it is also subject to the maintenance income test.
 FTB Part B is calculated separately.
 Single parents who receive income support payments are not income tested.

 SS Guide 3.1.12 Employment Income Nil Rate Period